3 min read

 We really like to have some patio pots of veggies around the deck.
 Veggies add to the overall feel of summer and make a nice compliment to the flowers that occupy most of our patio pots.
 For those with balcony gardens you know that container veggies are the only way to get super-fresh, homegrown flavour.

-First – growing veggies in patio containers is EASY… in lots of ways it is easier than growing veggies in our soil garden beds, as a patio veggie garden has:
+First – growing vegetables in patio containers is EASY… in lots of ways it is easier than growing them in our soil garden beds, as a patio vegetable garden has:

 All you need is a minimum of 6 hours of sunlight.
 Growing in containers alleviates problems with soil-borne diseases, nematodes or poor soil conditions.